Sibling relationship: Among adults

-John M. Goggin and William C. Sturtevant (1964) listed eight societies which generally allowed sibling marriage, and thirty-five societies where sibling marriage was permissible among the upper classes (nobility) only.
+John M. Goggin and William C. Sturtevant listed eight societies which generally allowed sibling marriage, and thirty-four societies where sibling marriage was permissible among certain classes.

 A historical marriage that took place between full siblings was that between John V, Count of Armagnac and Isabelle d'Armagnac, dame des Quatre-Vallées, c.
 1450.
 The provided papal dispensation for this union was declared forged in 1457.
 The marriage was declared invalid and the children were declared bastards and removed from the line of succession.

 In antiquity, Laodice IV, a Seleucid princess, priestess, and queen, married all three of her brothers in turn.

 Sibling marriage was especially frequent in Roman Egypt, and probably even the preferred norm among the nobility.
 In most cases, marriage of siblings in Roman Egypt was a result of the religious belief in divinity and maintaining purity.
 Based on the model from the myth of Osiris and Isis, it was considered necessary for a god to marry a goddess and vice versa.
 This led to Osiris marrying his sister Isis due to limited options of gods and goddesses to marry.
 In order to preserve the divinity of ruling families, siblings of the royal families would marry each other.

 Sibling marriage is also common among the Zande people of Central Africa.

 In a number of European countries such as Belgium, France, Luxembourg, the Netherlands and Spain, marriage between siblings remains prohibited, but incest between siblings is no longer prosecuted.